craigtaub/craigtaub.dev/src/markdown-pages/4-techniques-to-improve-as-a-software-dev.md

 To start with a problem is identified (e.g. "should our onboarding form have a back button")

-1. Review the problem from as many key perspectices, for example:
+1. Review the problem from as many key perspectives, for example:
     - The happy path
     - All possible error states
     - Mobile/tablet/desktop